About

 10. E. Danner, Henry K. Wampole & Co.

-In 1915, the association changed its name.
-The goals of the new Canadian Pharmaceutical Manufacturers Association were to produce pharmaceuticals and biologics, carry out research and market products in an ethical manner.
-(By “ethical” the association meant that members marketed products to the medical profession rather than directly to the public.)
+In 1915, the association changed its name to the Canadian Pharmaceutical Manufacturers Association.
+Our goals included producing pharmaceuticals and biologics, conducting research, and marketing products ethically, meaning products were promoted to medical professionals rather than directly to the public.

-During the early and mid-1950s, the association was managed by a Board of Directors and a General Manager.
-In 1956, a full-time operation was established with offices in Toronto.
-By 1958, association members included major pharmaceutical companies.
+In the early and mid-1950s, the association was overseen by a Board of Directors and a General Manager.
+A full-time operation was established in Toronto in 1956, and by 1958, membership included major pharmaceutical companies.

-In 1965, the Association again changed its name to the Pharmaceutical Manufacturers Association of Canada (PMAC).
+In 1965, the association changed its name to the Pharmaceutical Manufacturers Association of Canada (PMAC).

 On May 1, 1999, PMAC became Canada’s Research-Based Pharmaceutical Companies (Rx&D).
-The new name reflected the industry’s commitment to research-based innovation and mirrored our member companies’ mission to continually improve the ability of Canada’s healthcare industry to treat, manage, prevent and cure the illnesses that affect the lives of Canadians.
+The new name reflected the industry’s commitment to research-driven innovation and its mission to help Canada’s healthcare system treat, manage, prevent, and cure disease.

-In 2008, Rx&D celebrated the 20th Anniversary of its Code of Conduct and following a review, updated the name to the Code of Ethical Practices.
+In 2008, Rx&D celebrated the 20th anniversary of its Code of Conduct, and updated the name to the Code of Ethical Practices.

 On January 1, 2009, Rx&D launched the Guidelines for Transparency in Stakeholder Funding.

-On November 11, 2011, Canada’s Research-Based Pharmaceutical Companies (Rx&D) and MEDEC, Canada’s Medical Technology Companies, applauded the endorsement by the Asia-Pacific Economic Cooperation (APEC) of the Kuala Lumpur Principles for Medical Device Sector Codes of Ethics, and the Mexico City Principles for Voluntary Codes of Business Ethics in the Biopharmaceutical Sector.
-These principles are to be adopted by industry associations and pharmaceutical companies throughout the 21 APEC member economies.
+On November 11, 2011, Rx&D and MEDEC applauded APEC’s endorsement of the Kuala Lumpur Principles for Medical Device Sector Codes of Ethics and the Mexico City Principles for Voluntary Codes of Business Ethics in the Biopharmaceutical Sector.

-On November 17, 2014, Canada’s Research-Based Pharmaceutical Companies (Rx&D) celebrated the 100th anniversary of the association and launched the Canadian Innovation Timeline .
-The timeline was developed in partnership with Let’s Talk Science to celebrate and promote the incredible contributions Canadian researchers have made to the discovery and advancement of pharmaceutical and life science research.
+On November 17, 2014, Rx&D marked its 100th anniversary by launching the Canadian Innovation Timeline, developed with Let’s Talk Science to highlight Canada’s contributions to pharmaceutical and life science research.

-On November 17, 2014, Canada’s Research-Based Pharmaceutical Companies (Rx&D) and MEDEC – Canada’s Medical Technology Companies – welcomed the Asia-Pacific Economic Cooperation (APEC) Leaders’ (Heads of State) endorsement of the Nanjing Declaration to Promote Ethical Business Environments in the Medical Device and Biopharmaceutical Sectors (2014–2020).
+On the same day, Rx&D and MEDEC welcomed APEC Leaders’ endorsement of the Nanjing Declaration to Promote Ethical Business Environments in the Medical Device and Biopharmaceutical Sectors (2014-2020).

-On January 4, 2016, following an extensive consultation and engagement with key stakeholders and partners in the life sciences community, the association changed its name to Innovative Medicines Canada to better align with the association’s values and work, and better resonate with all partners.
+On January 4, 2016, following extensive consultations with partners in the life sciences community, the association adopted the name Innovative Medicines Canada (IMC).
+The new name better reflects the organization’s values, mission, and role within Canada’s healthcare ecosystem.

-On June 10, 2016, The Canadian Consensus Framework for Ethical Collaboration was endorsed by the Best Medicines Coalition, Health Charities Coalition of Canada, the Canadian Medical Association, the Canadian Nurses Association, the Canadian Pharmacists Association and Innovative Medicines Canada.
-The organizations are committed to ensuring that the relationships between patients, health care professionals and the pharmaceutical sector are based on ethical and responsible decisions.
+On June 10, 2016, IMC joined Best Medicines Coalition, Health Charities Coalition of Canada, the Canadian Medical Association, the Canadian Nurses Association, the Canadian Pharmacists Association in endorsing the Canadian Consensus Framework for Ethical Collaboration, a shared commitment to ethical and responsible relationships between patients, healthcare professionals, and the pharmaceutical sector.

 Find out how partnerships make a difference to health and well-being where help is needed most.